Standardized education is not the bogeyman it is often made out to be.

 In and of themselves, despite rhetorical flourishes to the contrary, they are not the be all and end all of education.

-Correcting that mistake is going to mean that we have to alter the proportions.
+Correcting the systematic mistakes embedded in our school system is going to mean that we have to pull on the levers of change.

 We need to create a healthier blend of agency, authority, and the tools we need to engage productively with reality.

-The challenge is to ensure we have the levers we need to change the proportions of agency and imposed authority in schools.
+Our challenge is to ensure we have the levers we need to monitor and manage the proportions of agency and imposed authority in schools.

 Schools that succeed at the balancing act between agency and authority have what I call a Catalytic Pedagogy.

-You can learn more about Catalytic Pedagogy on my site HolisticEquity.org.
+You can learn more about Catalytic Pedagogy on my site HolisticEquity DOT org.

 Thanks for watching.